I recently had another mom reach out to me and ask:

 My Response Was:

 Finding time to workout as a mother is hard!
 It is difficult to sacrifice time that you guiltily feel should be spent taking care of your baby, and instead take care of yourself.
 When we sign up to be mothers, we do give our lives away.
-However, the raising up of children is worth the sacrifice.
+However, raising children is worth the sacrifice.
 Nonetheless, it is important to take time for ourselves so we have the ability to give of ourselves to our children and husband.
 It is not selfish to take care of your own health.

 Sometimes, I get into an all or nothing mentality with fitness.
 If I can’t do a 1+ hour full-body workout, my efforts aren’t good enough.
 However, shooting for 30 minutes of movement each day is a good starting point for me.
 Sometimes the movement might be mowing a lawn or weeding a garden.
 Typically, I do simple bodyweight workouts at home before my children wake up.
 High-intensity interval training is a great way to burn fat without spending hours upon hours working out in a day.